As Bill Gates shrewdly pointed out, ”If your business is not on the internet, then your business will be out of business.”

 - Rich snippets allow changing the way the page is seen in SERP.

-Development time — start from 22 hours per project.
+Development time — starts from 22 hours per project.

 Website Custom Design Cost

 As with website development, Itexus website design services include designing your website from scratch or using templates.
-Let’s get a more detailed view on the two design options.
+Let’s get a more detailed view of the two design options.

 - Custom design makes your website unique and promotes brand recognition.

-Custom design will take from 12 to 16 hours of work per a unique page.
+The custom design will take from 12 to 16 hours of work per unique page.
 However, if the page is long and includes animation or other special effects, the work will take around 40 hours.